apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-loanbroker-showcase/credit-bureau/README.md

 ## Local execution

-After executing `npm install`, you can run this function locally by executing `npm run local`.
+After executing `npm install`, you can run this function locally by executing `npm run start`.

 The runtime will expose three endpoints.